Orwell Astronomical Society (Ipswich)

 For the first quarter of the year, the committee continued to note that both setting circles were in need of cleaning [1992b, 1992c].
 There is no record of the work being undertaken.

 By the middle of the year, the committee noted that the OG was again in need of cleaning, several eyepieces also required cleaning and that internal reflections in the telescope required investigation [1992d, 1992e, 1992f].
-By late in the year, members of OASI removed the OG from the telescope, removed the elements of the doublet from the cell, and cleaned all the glass surfaces with isopropyl alcohol (IPA).
-Martin Cook captured the operation in the following photographs.
+By late in the year, Alan Smith and Martin Cook had removed the OG from the telescope, separated the elements of the doublet from the cell, and cleaned all glass surfaces with isopropyl alcohol (IPA).
+Figures 7-14 (photographer and precise date unknown), illustrate the operation.

 By the end of the year, work to clean the eyepieces and to investigate the source of internal reflections remained pending [1992g, 1993a].